Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 Once you’ve earned your graduate degree, you’ll be one step away from officially becoming a Nurse Midwife.
 Before entering the workforce, you’ll need to pass the official midwifery exam offered by the American Midwifery Certification Board (AMCB).
 The examination is computer-based and consists of 175 multiple-choice questions.
 Each candidate is given four hours to complete the exam.

 The Bureau of Labor Statistics (BLS) reports that the average salary* for Nurse Midwives was about $114,000 per year as of 2021.
 The highest earning 10% of Nurse Midwives can make up to $166,000 or more per year.
 In fact, Nurse Midwives rank among the highest paying nursing specialties.

 Some of the highest paying industries for Nurse Midwives include:

 Some of the highest paying states for Nurse Midwives include:

 Highest Paying Cities for Nurse Midwives

-The BLS reports that overall employment of nurse midwives will grow 21% by 2026.
-This is significantly higher than the average growth of all occupations (7%).
+The BLS reports that the overall employment of Nurse Midwives will grow 45% by 2030, which is faster than the growth of all occupations (8%).